THE TRUE EVIDENCE

 14: These all continued with one accord in prayer and supplication, with the women, and Mary the mother of Jesus, and with his brethren.

 After the Lord had ascended into Heaven, the Apostles went back to Jerusalem to an upper room where they were staying.
-Apparently the place where they were staying could not be the home of the eleven Apostles with their families all in one place.
+Obviously, the place where they were staying could not be the home of the eleven Apostles with their families all together.
 They did not live there, they only stayed there.
-Tradition has it that the upper room was the room where the Last Supper of the Lord was held and it is believe to be a monastery outside of the Old Jerusalem City some 1.4km southwest from the Temple Area.
-Of course, nobody can really verify the fact.
+(These eleven were Galileans, and lived in Galilee.)
+Tradition has it that the upper room was the room where the Last Supper of the Lord was held and it is believe to be a monastery outside of the Old Jerusalem City about 1.4 kilometres southwest of the Temple Area.
+Of course, nobody can really verify that fact.

 Now, the next verse states:

-This particular verse has been taken at face value by many Christians to imply that about 120 believers were gathered together with the womenfolk in the upper room to "wait for the promise of the Father" for some 10 days.
-The average upper room of a Jewish house could not have housed that many people unless they were packed like sardines in a tin.
-(Note: Because Mark 14:15 and Luke 22:12 described a "large room" where the Last Supper was held, some Christians believe the "upper room" was really "large" as large is.)
+This particular verse has been taken at face value by many Christians to imply that about 120 believers were gathered together with the womenfolk in the upper room to “wait for the promise of the Father” for about 10 days.
+The average upper room of a Jewish house was unlikely to hold that many people unless they were packed like sardines in a tin.
+(Note: Because Mark 14:15 and Luke 22:12 described a “large room” where the Last Supper was held, some Christians believe the “upper room” was really “large” as large is.)

-In the Scripture, when a number of persons is mentioned, the number reflects only the men; the women and children are not included.
+In the Scripture, when a number of persons is mentioned, the number reflects only men; women and children are not included.
 (See Matt.14:21; 15:38.)
-If the women and children were numbered in the gathering together, it would probably come to more than double the amount of 120.
+If women and children were numbered in the gathering together, it would probably be more than double the number of 120.

-did gather together with the other disciples and the women is clear.
-However, to imply that all of them were together in an upper room at any one time is an exaggeration.
-That the Apostles would have gathered in other places for prayer and supplication is clear from what is recorded in verse 15.
+The Apostles did gather together with the other disciples and the women.
+However, to imply that all of them were together in an upper room at the same time is an exaggeration.
+The Apostles gathered in other places for prayer and supplication is clear from what is recorded in verse 15.
 And in this particular period, the large group of believers, both men and women, could have only gathered in an open courtyard, perhaps beneath the upper chamber of that apartment or that of some other apartments.

 The Election of An Apostle